Jbudnick/Bigfoot_Sightings_Case_Study_Public/case_study_description.md

 ## The Data

-There are two data sets you can choose to work from, one about UFO sightings and the other about bigfoot sightings.
+There are two data sets you can choose to work from, one about UFO sightings and the other about Bigfoot sightings.
 They are both large files, though there are subsets (the first 100 records) of both datasets in the `data` folder.

 ### UFO Sightings